Print3M/epic/README.md

 Example: `epic init project/`

-Creates a project structure to start a new PIC project with basic usage examples.
+Creates a project structure to start a new PIC project with basic usage example.
 The `<path>` parameter specifies where the project structure will be created.

 > **HINT**: This command creates a directory structure, so set `<path>` to a separate directory to keep things organized.